Renovation Series: Why Hire a General Contractor

 When you sign a contract, you have a guarantee if there’s a problem, it will get handled not only efficiently, but correctly.
-Each contractor is different but your project will be under a warranty, so any problems after your project, your contractor will know exactly how to handle and in a timely manner since it’s a part of the written contract.
+Each contractor is different but your project will be under a warranty, for any problems after your project, your contractor will know exactly how to handle and in a timely manner.

 4. Licensing and Insurance

 In order for a contractor to legally charge someone money for their work, they must be licensed by the state.
 With licensing, the state board ensures that the contractor is following all the rules and regulations in your area.
 Jkath license: #BC642455

 Additionally, builders hold liability insurance and compensation for workers in the event of an accident on the job site.
 An experienced builder will uphold high safety standards and a clean site to prevent accidents.

 If you are remodeling your own home and lack knowledge of the industry, you won’t be able to determine if the work of a subcontractor will pass inspection.
 Your general contractor will know all the local requirements and codes to save you the pressure of delays and extra money.